charakun999/dgu_Elevator_time_estimate/README.md

 FIrst arduino is used for taking in sensory inputs, and delivers it to second arduino.
 Second arduino is used for displaying informations, relaying distance informations and lights LEDs and LCDS.
+One segment of LED is set for 1 meter by default
+EV1 round trip time: 1min
+EV2 round trip time: 2min